 The flight is departing from gate 43.
 There is a dedicated line for Business Class passengers and members of the frequent flyer programme.

 Virgin Australia has a dedicated Business Class cabin on the Boeing B 737-800, with eight seats in a 2 + 2 configuration on two rows.
 The seat pitch is 38 inches and the seat width is 19.5 inches.

 The appearance of the cabin is sleek, with the seats in black leather and a purple, see-through cabin divider.
 The seat is certainly comfortable and beats the European interpretation of Business Class seating any day.
 The disadvantage with this seat however, is that while it has excellent recline, there is no foot rest to put your legs up.
 On a flight of only two hours this is hardly an issue, but I’m not sure what it would be like on a longer flight.

 What I really like on Virgin Australia, is that once the fasten seatbelt sign goes off, the crew will cordon off the Business Class section from the rest of the aircraft, which significantly diminished the amount of foot traffic in the Business Class cabin.

 CREW & SERIVCE

 There are three ladies and one gent working in the cabin on today’s flight.
 The Business Class section is being taken care of by the purser, Sarah.
-I think this young lady does a really outstanding job in the way she goes about her duties, which is something you rarely find with flight attendants these days.
+I think this young lady does a really outstanding job in the way she goes about her duties.
 She has excellent manners, she’s friendly and approachable and throughout the flight she goes out of her way to ensure that passengers have everything they need.